rafaelmardojai/firefox-gnome-theme/README.md

     - Set the colors used in the theme."
 	- Default: Adwaita.
 	- Options: `yaru`, `adwaita`.

+### One command curled script

+You can also install this theme with one command:

+`curl -s -o- https://raw.githubusercontent.com/rafaelmardojai/firefox-gnome-theme/master/scripts/install-by-curl.sh | bash`

+It will download the latest version of the theme and run the installation script for you.

 ### Manual installation
 1. Go to `about:support` in Firefox.